pnp/sp-dev-fx-webparts/samples/react-openai-summarise-page-content/README.md

   * `gulp bundle --ship`
   * `gulp package-solution --ship`
   * Add and Deploy Package to AppCatalog
+- In the API access page approve the following
+  - `user_impersonation` permission for the app registration created above
+  - `Sites.Read.All` permission for the Microsoft Graph API
 - Add the "Summarise" web part to a page in the SharePoint site

 ### Running the Azure function and web part locally